-From the comments that were made, a few people were saying their own house (that’s house, not poultry house) had been infested with Red Mite and many people were asking whether Red Mite can bite / feed from us.
+From the comments that were made, a few people were saying their own house (that’s a house, not poultry house) had been infested with Red Mite and many people were asking whether Red Mite can bite/feed on us.

 Now if you are not familiar with red mites or what they look like and where they are -normally- found, I would suggest you first read my ‘Ultimate Guide to Red Mite‘ first and then come back and read on.

-From my own experience of dealing with red mite, I have found that they will crawl on me and make me itch but a shower soon gets rid of them and I didn’t believe that they could feed from us or other species.
-Unfortunately I was wrong…
+From my own experience of dealing with red mites, I have found that they will crawl on me and make me itch but a shower soon gets rid of them and I didn’t believe that they could feed on us or other species.
+Unfortunately, I was wrong…

 Here are some extracts from a comment received from Laura in Ireland for example that really made me think I should investigate this further:

 “We have had a serious mite infestation for the last 6 weeks in our own house brought in probably by the dogs and ourselves, as we were all very scratchy all over and definitely getting bitten by them and no amount of scrubbing would remove them.”

 “…I would really like to know if there is anyone on this blog that has had their own home and body infested and how they dealt with it.
 We are getting a steamer for the houses and are praying for a very cold winter to kill them off and going to keep our heating off, but so far vets and doctors have very little knowledge about this new breed of red mites that definitely reproduce on and bite humans.
 It is frightening if this strain of red mite really takes effect in the UK and Ireland, as it is very nasty, tough and reproduces at a bionic rate.”